 Russian salmon ukha

 The weather is starting to turn cold, turning on cravings for some hot comfort food.
-With a pound of king salmon collars in the freezer from Whole Foods, my boyfriend and I set out to make just that, Russian style: ukha, a fish soup.
+With a pound of king salmon collars in the freezer from Whole Foods, I set out to make ukha, a fish soup.

-This particular recipe we used also incorporated white wine, which I don’t think is typical of the dish.
-We also added some chili pepper, which could be taken out as well.
+This particular recipe also incorporated white wine, which I don’t think is typical of the dish.

 2 Tbsp olive oil